vincedwin/vec-portfolio/README.md

 up-to-date tech as instrument to improve connections between brands and end-users.
 So far I have been building portfolio websites for my clients mainly focusing on UI/ UX.

+# Purpose
+To demonstrate GSAP use case, for visual presentation.

 # Navegation
 Main Intro demo
 https://vecvec.vercel.app/